Principles of Excellence

 Office: Maryland Hall Room 138

-Incoming graduate students who would like prior credit reviewed for transfer consideration will have an opportunity to do so after they have been admitted and have accepted Loyola's offer of admission, usually within their first semester.
+Incoming graduate students who would like prior credit reviewed for transfer consideration will have an opportunity to do so after they have been admitted and have accepted Loyola University Maryland's offer of admission, usually within their first semester.
 Graduate level transfer credit is reviewed on a case-by-case basis.

 Step 4: Enrollment Certification

-Once entitlement is established by the DVA, individuals utilizing veterans education benefits must submit a Veterans Benefits Registration Form to Loyola University Maryland.
-This form needs to be completed for each semester that you wish to receive benefits.
-Loyola's Veterans Affairs School Certifying Official will then prepare enrollment certification based on your enrollment status and submit it to the DVA for processing and payment.
+Once entitlement is established by the DVA, individuals utilizing veterans education benefits must submit a Veteran Education Benefits Registration form to Loyola University Maryland's School Certifying Official.
+This form, which is available to students via their student account in Self-Service, needs to be completed for each semester that you wish to receive benefits.
+Loyola University Maryland's School Certifying Official will then prepare enrollment certification based on your enrollment status and submit it to the DVA for processing and payment.
 Processing takes anywhere from nine days to ten weeks before payment authorization is made.

 Note: Veterans approved for Chapter 30 Education Benefits (Montgomery G.I.
 Bill®) must verify their attendance with the DVA at the end of each month via the W.A.V.E. website.
 Payment of Chapter 30 benefits will not be made until students submit verification of their enrollment.